Cortrah/crucible-client/README.md

 - [X] create a layer for mistles
 - [X] have a mistle go from one player to the other when launched
 - [X] only target enemies with mistles
+- [X] tween the mistles flight a bit
+- [ ] simple ai for a single player game
 - [ ] mark players as out when at 0 health
 - [ ] announce a winner at the end
+- [ ] have players bleed out when out of cards
+- [ ] animate health, mana and deck counters
+- [ ] tooltips for text details of health mana and deck counters
 - [ ] have mistles dissapear or become damage after detonating
 - [ ] create a little explosion
 - [ ] larger mistles for larger values (grow as they come?)
-- [ ] animate health, mana and deck counters
-- [ ] tooltips for text details of health mana and deck counters
-- [ ] have players bleed out when out of cards
 - [ ] phoenix backend
 - [ ] lobby
-- [X] tween the mistles flight a bit
 - [ ] launch sound
 - [ ] avatar images
 - [ ] card images